 By Sagan Glass

-Another piece from Sagan, this intricate replica of Japan’s robotic Hayabusa satellite is completely functional and ready to smoke.
+Another piece from Sagan, this intricate replica of Japan’s robotic Hayabusa satellite, is completely functional and ready to smoke.
 The detail work on this piece is very impressive, with tiny holes on the satellite panels giving the glass a transparent look.
-Like many others on our list this piece has already been sold at an expensive $110k; it was a one-of-a-kind creation, unlikely to be replicated by the artist.
+Unfortunately, like many others on our list, this piece has already been sold at an expensive $110k; it was a one-of-a-kind creation, unlikely to be replicated by the artist.

 “Sedna” and “Vahana”